 Integration by parts is a "fancy" technique for solving integrals.
-It is usually the last resort.
-Actually, it is quite simple.
-It is just the application of the product rule to solve integrals.
+It is usually the last resort when we are trying to solve an integral.

 This formula is easy to memorize.

 Now, what we have is an equality of two functions.
-If two functions are equal, their integrals must also be equal.
+If two functions are equal, their integrals, or antiderivatives, must also be equal.

 Now, arranging this equality:

 Look at that.
-Using just the product rule we obtained a formula for integration.
-This formula is called integration by parts.
+Using just the product rule we obtained an interesting formula for integration.
+This formula is called the integration by parts formula.

 When we use this formula, we "divide the integral in parts".
 We must find another integral, but this one is hopefully simpler.

 Integration by parts is useful when the function we want to integrate can be written as:

 That is, the product of a function f and the derivative of another function g.

 Let's see an example.